tricyphona/video-encoder/README.md

 1. Make sure that there are no spaces in the filename as then the encoder will not convert it.
 2. Don't run the script on a critical broadcast computer while live as it will take up most of its CPU power when converting.
+3. At this point the video needs to have an audiotrack.
+If there is no audiotrack the converter will not work.

 ## Usage